REFRAMING FAT

 There were several stories in the news this week about sexual abuse and several other stories about weight and body size.
 In both places I read the articles, I feel they got it wrong.
 Sure, they got the facts right, but they missed the story.
 And the story is where the message lives.
 The reason I know they got it wrong is because I’m intimately familiar with both subjects.

-The food served two purposes: numb my heart, protect my body.
+The food served two purposes: numb my heart and protect my body.
 The food was not the real problem.
 What was happening to me was the problem.
 What happened in the dark, in my room, in my bed was the problem.

 “STOP!
 GET AWAY!
 NO!
 DON’T TOUCH ME!”